 In order for companies to receive a company rating of 3 or 4, they must also meet the additional criteria set out in Section 17.6 of the Business Policies.

 Eligible record labels looking to apply to the Comprehensive Music Company program must meet all of the foregoing criteria and also the additional criteria set out in Section 17.8 of the Business Policies.
 Note: Record Labels may only qualify for a company rating of 4 at the Annual Review.

 New companies that have never received a FACTOR applicant rating may submit a completed applicant profile (including qualifying criteria and gross revenue information, if applicable) and request a rating review at any time.
 Those new companies may receive a company rating of approved, 2 or 3.

-All Eligible Music Companies (companies with an existing music company rating of 2, 3 or 4) must update their Qualifying Criteria every year prior to the annual review deadline on the last business day in February.
+All Eligible Music Companies (companies with an existing music company rating of 2, 3 or 4) must update their Qualifying Criteria every year prior to the annual review deadline at fiscal year end.
 This includes:

 - any changes to the company;